The five best activities to experience on a Brisbane to Townsville road trip

 Great Barrier Reef

-1. Hit the amusement parks
+3. Hit the amusement parks

 Dreamworld

 Australia's largest theme park, Dreamworld, is fun for every family member, with heaps of rides, attractions, restaurants and shopping options.
-This 40-year-old establishment frequently hosts events and keeps the entertainment fresh and new, drawing crowds year-round.
+This famous 40-year-old establishment frequently hosts events and keeps the entertainment fresh and new, drawing crowds year-round.

 Whitewater World